Leaders in Minimally Invasive Procedures in NY and NJ.

 An endoscopic minimally invasive procedure like ALIF means quicker recovery and faster relief from painful symptoms.
 Many of our ALIF procedures at Q Spine Institute are outpatient, allowing for many patients to go home the same day.
 Patients will be required to undergo physical therapy and may require a pain medication prescription to help with any initial discomfort.
 It takes several months for the bone grafts to completely fuse with the rest of the patient’s spine.

 If you have questions about ALIF or have symptoms that you would like to address, make an appointment for a consultation with Q Spine Institute today.
-Dr. Q and the team look forward to helping you!
+Our team looks forward to helping you!

 Experiencing back or neck pain?
 Use our pain assessment tool to determine possible treatments for chronic or worsening symptoms.